 Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$53,223 thousand and \$(10,660) thousand, respectively.
+For years 2023 and 2022, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$2,046 thousand and \$53,223 thousand, respectively.